German health minister encouraged by Pfizer COVID-19 vaccine data

-BERLIN, Nov 9 (Reuters) - Data from Pfizer and its partner BioNTech on their experimental COVID-19 vaccine are encouraging, Germany’s health minister said on Monday.
+BERLIN (Reuters) - Data from Pfizer PFE.N and its partner BioNTech BNTX.O on their experimental COVID-19 vaccine are encouraging, Germany's health minister said on Monday.

 “If this should prove true ... then it would be a good signal because it shows that this vaccine makes a difference,” Spahn told a news conference.
 “This is encouraging.”